 I have to constantly remember that a) no one can possibly do it all and b) spending more time on either my work or my family doesn’t necessarily mean that it will be quality time.
 Don’t focus on the amount of time you spend and where, instead focus on bringing the best quality of work and experiences to all aspects of your life.
 Stop striving for balance, aim for integrating instead.

 My smartphone is one of my favorite things in the world, but I’ve had to work a lot on training myself to set boundaries between work interrupting my life and vice versa.
 If I get notifications about work-related business when I’m not working, I try not to let them suck me in.
 And when I’m working, I turn on the Do Not Disturb mode on my phone and try to stay off social media where family and friends can be a distraction.

-Now that two of my three kids are in public school, I work when they aren’t home (and my husband takes care of our youngest.)
-When they’re home, it’s family time until they go to bed, and then I can throw a few more hours on the clock.
-When we used to homeschool, I set similar boundaries: homeschool time was time for them, and scheduled time without them was time for my work.
+For a brief period of time, two of my three kids were in public school.
+I worked when they weren’t home (and my husband took care of our youngest.)
+When they were home, it was family time until they went to bed, and then I could throw a few more hours on the clock.
+Now that we homeschool, I set similar boundaries: homeschool time is time for them, and scheduled time without them is time for my work.

 Find your own boundaries and set them.
 Don’t work when you aren’t working, and don’t do personal stuff when you are supposed to be working.
 It sounds simple and easy, but I know it’s not!

 Start scheduling, to the best of your ability.